ABCxFF/diepindepth/extras/addons.md

 ## Dominator Base Addon

-What I like to call a Guard Addon, the Dominator Base Addon has one object attached to the player, that rotates separately from it.
+What I like to call a Guard Addon, the Dominator Base Addon has one object attached to the player, that rotates separately from it - which is decided by the `motion.absoluteRotation` flag.

 | Key              | Value   | Desc                                                                          |
 | ---------------- | ------- | ----------------------------------------------------------------------------- |